v3ai/input-remapper-bindings/readme.md

 # This document will attempt to explain my keybindings

-(these wont make sense unless you're on a computer with an alt right next to each of your fingers)
+(these wont make sense unless you're on a computer with an alt right next to each of your thumbs)

 (-I and -K are designations, read about it at the bottom of the page)